Last updated 27/10/2010

 IS THERE A TIPPING-OFF PROHIBITION?
 IF YES, PLEASE DESCRIBE.

-A lawyer is not allowed to inform a person involved in a suspicious transaction on which s/he has provided a report to the authorities.
+A lawyer is not allowed to inform a person involved in a suspicious transaction that she has reported or will report the transaction to the SBV.

 DESCRIBE ANY RESTRICTIONS ON ACCEPTING A NEW CLIENT.

-There are no restrictions other than the need to perform a due diligence investigation in suspicious circumstances as such circumstances are detailed in Articles 9 and 10 of Decree 74..
+There are no restrictions other than the need to perform a due diligence investigation of suspicious circumstances, as specified in Article 22.2 of the Law on AML

 ARE THERE ONGOING MONITORING REQUIREMENTS FOR EXISTING CLIENTS?
 IF YES, PLEASE DESCRIBE.